Which Wood Substitute Works Best?

-Fiber cement: This seemed unaffected by the water, which surprised us because it’s not approved for ground contact.
+This seemed unaffected by the water, which surprised us because, unlike the cellular PVC and poly ash, it is not approved for ground contact.

-Composite and Engineered Wood: Both swelled near the edges but didn’t blister or blow apart.
+Both of these trim types swelled near the edges but did not blister or blow apart.

-Because it’s plastic, cellular PVC trim will probably last longer than the rest of your house.
-It’s rot-and-insect-proof and doesn’t absorb water, which makes it a great option for trim that’ll get wet a lot.
-It’s also the most expensive—about twice as much as other manufactured options.
+Because it is made from plastic, cellular PVC trim will probably last longer than the rest of the house.
+It is rot-and-insect-proof and does not absorb water, which makes it a great option for trim that will get wet a lot.
+It is also the most expensive—about twice as much as other manufactured options.

 Cellular PVC looks and cuts just like wood and comes in traditional widths and thicknesses.
 You can work it with regular power tools, blades and router bits.
-It expands quite a bit along its length when it’s hot out or the sun hits it, so it’s important to fasten it well with nails or screws, being sure to drive them through the sheathing and into framing members.
-You’ll need to leave 1/8 in. of space for heat expansion per 18 ft. of trim (skip this if it’s already hot outside).
+When temperatures rise or the sun hits it directly, cellular PVC does expand quite a bit along its length, so it is important to fasten it well with nails or screws.
+Be sure to drive screws all the way through the sheathing and into the framing members.
+You’ll need to leave 1/8 of an inch of space for heat expansion per 18 feet of trim (skip this if it is already hot outside).

-This kind of trim looks like medium-density fiberboard (MDF), but it’s made to handle weather extremes.
-It’s basically wood fibers mixed with resins with chemicals added for insect and rot resistance.
-You can cut and rout it just like wood.
-It comes primed and holds paint very well.
+Composite trim looks just like medium-density fiberboard (MDF), but is made to handle weather extremes.
+It is basically wood fibers mixed with resins with chemicals added for insect and rot resistance.
+You can cut and rout it just like wood, it comes primes, and it holds paint very well.

 Typically used as a flooring material, engineered wood can also be used as a trim or siding alternative that looks much like oriented strand board (OSB) on the back side but has far better weather resistance.
-It’s basically compressed wood fibers and resins with a textured shell, giving it the appearance of solid wood.
-It comes primed, and the boards stay nice and straight during and after installation.
-It’s treated for rot and termite resistance.
+It is basically compressed wood fibers and resins with a textured shell, giving it the appearance of solid wood.
+It comes primed and the boards stay nice and straight during and after installation.
+Typically, engineered wood is treated for rot and termite resistance.

 This is a masonry-like product containing mostly cement, cellulose fibers and sand.
-Unlike wood, it resists cracking, splitting, rotting and swelling.
-It doesn’t expand and contract a lot, so paint jobs can last for decades.
+Unlike wood, it resists cracking, splitting, rotting and swelling and it does not expand and contract a lot, so paint jobs can last for decades.
 You can’t rout it, however, and dust collection is highly recommended when cutting it.
 You can cut it with regular carbide blades, but they’ll dull quickly because fiber cement is very abrasive.
 Use blades made for fiber cement instead.
 Hot-dipped galvanized or stainless steel nails are recommended and must be set flush.
 Field-cut edges must be painted.
 You can get fiber cement trim primed or pre-finished in many colors.